-For example, you might find yourself talking absolute nonsense in the presence of your crush because your mind is preoccupied with your crush, not with what you should or shouldn’t be saying.
+For example, you might find yourself talking absolute nonsense in the presence of your crush.
+It’s because your mind is preoccupied with your crush, not with what you should or shouldn’t be saying.

 This is the next stage where you feel a strong attraction to your crush.
 You get obsessed with them.
 In this stage, you’re strongly motivated to pursue your potential partner.

-This usually happens when your crush also has indicated some sort of interest in you.
-If lust evolved to seek many sexual partners, attraction evolved to pursue those among them who’re likely to reciprocate your feelings.
+This usually happens when your crush also has indicated some interest in you.
+If lust evolved to keep many sexual partners in our radar, attraction evolved to pursue those among them who’re likely to reciprocate our feelings.

-The attraction phase activates the reward systems of your brain2 as you feel an overwhelming fixation with your partner.
-The same part of the brain is activated in those with obsessive-compulsive disorder.
+The attraction phase activates the reward systems of your brain as you feel an overwhelming fixation with your partner.
+The same part of the brain is activated in those with obsessive-compulsive disorder.2

 You may spend a lot of time stalking their social media profile and you may ‘accidentally’ bump into them at work.
 While asleep, you might dream about spending time with them.